A check that credit card issuers provide that allows you to access cash from your available line of credit.

 A transfer you initiate of all or part of the balance owed on one credit card to another credit card.

 A type of cash advance you take out on a credit card account.
-Bank cash advances can be obtained with your card at an ATM and over the counter at a banking center; they can also be obtained with your account number via a same-day online transaction, and as overdraft protection.
-They can also include the purchase of foreign currency, money orders or traveler's checks from a nonfinancial institution, as well as person-to-person money transfers, bets, lottery tickets, casino gaming chips or bail bonds with your card or account number (including through the use of an enabled mobile device), which are referred to as cash equivalents.
-Returned payments are bank cash advances.
+Bank cash advances can be obtained with your card at an ATM and over the counter at a financial center; they can also be obtained with your account number via a same-day online transaction, and as overdraft protection.
+They can include the following:

 Since only a portion of your total credit line is available for bank cash advances, it's important to keep track of the remaining amount that you can use for bank cash advances.